Review says non-crime hate incidents should not be recorded by police – reports

 Non-crime hate incidents are perceived to be motivated by hostility or prejudice towards certain characteristics such as race or gender but do not meet the threshold of a criminal offence.

-Following Linehan’s arrest in September, Met Police Commissioner Sir Mark Rowley said officers were in “an impossible position” when dealing with statements made online.
+Following Linehan’s arrest, Met Police Commissioner Sir Mark Rowley said officers were in “an impossible position” when dealing with statements made online.

 On Monday, a spokesperson for the Met said the commissioner had been “clear he doesn’t believe officers should be policing toxic culture war debates, with current laws and rules on inciting violence online leaving them in an impossible position”.